Lone Star Tick

 • Lack of energy

 Symptoms of tick-borne illnesses aren’t always noticeable.
-Know the signs of most common tickborne diseases, so that you can stay protected.
-The type of tick matters and the bite of infected adult ticks can change your life forever.
-If you’re worried about finding ticks on humans, then know these symptoms!
+Know the signs of the most common tick-borne diseases so that you can stay protected.
+The type of tick matters, and the bite of infected adult ticks can change your life forever.Ā If you’re worried about finding ticks on humans, then know these symptoms!

 Pay Attention to the Bite Site

-If you start to notice a bull’s-eye rash starting to develop in the region where the tick bit you, or a few weeks later you’re getting symptoms that are common with Lyme disease, you need to head into your nearest urgent care to get evaluated.
+If you start to notice a bull’s-eye rash starting to develop in the region where the tick bit you, or a few weeks later, you’re getting symptoms that are common with Lyme disease, you need to head into your nearest urgent care to get evaluated.
 Getting an early diagnosis and the proper treatment can greatly improve the outcome.
-The health of you or a loved one is extremely important, so don’t wait!
+Your or a loved one’s health is extremely important, so don’t wait!Ā

 Stay Away From Tick-Infested Areas

 Finally, another way to avoid those ticks is to stay away from the tick-infested areas.
-There are many different types of ticks, so make sure you do your research!
-Even if there is a rumor that there are tons of ticks in the wooded area, it’s best to steer as clear as possible.
+There are many different types of ticks, so make sure you do your research regarding what to expect in the area where you plan to be outside!
+Even if there’s a rumor that there are tons of ticks in the wooded area, it’s best to steer clear as much as possible.Ā

 • Deer tick